Independence of Closed-Loop Equilibria and Stability from the Choice of Control Barrier Function for a Given Safe Set: Numerical Simulation

 We compute the undesirable equilibria using the pair $(h_1,\alpha_1)$, as outlined in Section~\ref{sec:choice-safety-filters}, and obtain three: $(\frac{5}{2},\frac{\sqrt{3}}{2})^\top$, $(\frac{5}{2},-\frac{\sqrt{3}}{2})^\top$ and $(3,0)^\top$.
 By Corollary~\ref{cor:trajs-boundary-independent}, these equilibria exist for any CBF pair.
 Furthermore, using the expression of the Jacobian in Proposition~\ref{prop:jacobian-choice-cbf-safety-filters} with pair $(h_1,\alpha_1)$, we deduce that the equilibrium $(3,0)^\top$ is asymptotically stable and the other two are saddle points.
 By Proposition~\ref{prop:jacobian-choice-cbf-safety-filters}, these stability properties hold for any pair for which the CBF is in the same equivalence class as~$h_1$.
 This independence can be observed in Figure~\ref{fig: fully actuated cases} (recall that $h_1\stackrel{\text{H}}{\sim}h_2$).
-In each of the plots, the trajectories converging to $(\frac{5}{2},\frac{\sqrt{3}}{2})^\top$, $(\frac{5}{2},-\frac{\sqrt{3}}{2})^\top$ and the points in the boundary of the obstacle with a value of $x_1$ smaller than or equal to $\frac{5}{2}$ constitute the boundary of the region of attraction of the origin.
+In each of the plots, the gray arrows represent the vector field and the red arrow lines represent the trajectories.
+The trajectories converging to $(\frac{5}{2},\frac{\sqrt{3}}{2})^\top$, $(\frac{5}{2},-\frac{\sqrt{3}}{2})^\top$ and the points in the boundary of the obstacle with a value of $x_1$ smaller than or equal to $\frac{5}{2}$ constitute the boundary of the region of attraction of the origin.

 Even though our results show that the number, location, and local stability properties of the equilibria remain unchanged under different CBF pairs, other dynamical properties of the filtered system may indeed change with the CBF pair.
 For example, Figure~\ref{fig: fully actuated cases} shows that the size of the region of attraction of the origin is dependent on the CBF pair.
 We analyze the effect of the CBF and the extended class-$\Kc_{\infty}$ function on the region of attraction of the origin next. (i) If we fix $h=h_1$ (Figure~\ref{fig: fully actuated cases}(a),(c)), the region of attraction of the origin is larger for $\alpha_2$ (which has a larger slope) than for $\alpha_1$.
 However, if we fix $h=h_2$ (Figure~\ref{fig: fully actuated cases}(b),(d)), the region of attraction of the origin is larger for $\alpha_1$ (which has a smaller slope) than for $\alpha_2$.
 This suggests a complex dependence of the dynamical properties such as the region of attraction of the desired equilibrium on the CBF pair. (ii) If we fix $\alpha=\alpha_1$ (Figure~\ref{fig: fully actuated cases}(a),(b)), the choice of $h$ significantly affects the region of attraction, whereas if we fix $\alpha=\alpha_2$ (Figure~\ref{fig: fully actuated cases}(c),(d)), the region of attraction remains almost the same for different $h$.
 We hypothesize that this is because the safety filter becomes inactive over a large region when the slope of $\alpha$ is large enough.
 Therefore, the filter can only be active at points close to $\partial\mathcal{S}$.
 However, by Proposition~\ref{prop:jacobian-choice-cbf-safety-filters}, the spectrum of the Jacobian evaluated at the undesirable equilibria remains unchanged with different $h$ in the same equivalence class (like $h_1$ and $h_2$).
 All of this results in similar global dynamical behavior for different $h$ when the slope of $\alpha$ is sufficiently large.